 Abbreviations

-The abbreviations listed below are to be used on the ECDIS display.
-The meanings of the abbreviations should be available to the Mariner through the ECDIS Pick Report.
+The abbreviations listed below must be used on the ECDIS display.
+The meanings of the abbreviations must be available to the Mariner through the ECDIS Pick Report.

 Text abbreviations

 The abbreviations in Table C-19 are used with text instructions and Lua format specifiers.
+The normative definition of all abbreviations and their implementation is contained in the relevant portrayal catalogue.